MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

 This is a list of Equipment Slots that this Prefab will cover when it is equipped.
-When an Equipment Slot is covered by another equipped Inventory Item, the single containing phrase of whatever Inventory Item is equipped to it will be removed from the equipment item list in the [[Player's description|Data-Structure:-Player#description]].
+When an Equipment Slot is covered by another equipped Inventory Item, the single containing phrase of whatever Inventory Item is equipped to it will be removed from the equipment item list in the [Player's description](player.md#description).
 Only when the Player unequips all Inventory Items whose Prefabs cover that Equipment Slot will the single containing phrase of that Inventory Item be added to the Player description's equipment item list again.

 ### Equipped Commands